 THE CHARITY COMMISSION

-The Charity Commission is the regulator of charities in England and Wales and maintain the charity register for this geographical region.
-They are an independent, non-ministerial government department accountable to Parliament.
+The Charity Commission is the regulator of charities in England and Wales and maintains the charity register for this geographical region.
+They are an independent, non-ministerial government department accountable to Parliament, but apparently not to the electorate.

 As the registrar of charities they are responsible for maintaining an accurate and up-to-date register of charities.
-This includes deciding whether organisations are charitable and should be registered.
-They also remove charities that are no longer considered to be charitable, no longer exist or do no longer operate.
+This includes deciding whether organisations meet their version of what a charity is, and so should be registered.
+They also remove charities that are no longer considered to be charitable under their rules, or that no longer exist or no longer operate.

 The Charity Commission works across 4 sites in Liverpool, London, Newport and Taunton.
 Their Newport office operates bilingually in Welsh and English.
 The Commission employ approximately 350 people.